 By working together with state agencies, our Partners Members and Organization Members, and other stakeholders, FSHC has increased access to supportive housing to individuals with low incomes and with special needs.
 Through these efforts FSHC is having a positive impact on the lives of individuals in need of short or long term supportive housing while making significant positive changes in the social and economic structures of Florida and local communities.

-Florida Supportive Housing Coalition provides advocacy and education in order to increase housing opportunities for extremely low income persons with special needs.
+Florida Supportive Housing Coalition provides advocacy and education in order to increase housing opportunities for persons with special needs.
 Over forty leading Florida organizations, providers and advocates of housing and services to special needs populations have come together as the Florida Supportive Housing Coalition (FSHC).
-Since its inception the Coalition has been committed to creating long-term, independent housing solutions for Florida’s most vulnerable citizens.

-FSHC’s educational work includes statewide and local trainings focused on specific needs of providers, small developers, and state decision makers.
-Our annual conference is an opportunity for Florida service providers, supportive housing developers, and others to exchange information, learn national best practices, develop partnerships, discuss policy changes on the federal, regional and state level, and network with peers and policy makers.
+Florida Supportive Housing Coalition’s educational work includes statewide and local trainings focused on specific needs of providers, small developers, and state and local decision makers.
+Our annual Supportive Housing Summit is an opportunity for Florida service providers, supportive housing developers, and others to exchange information, learn national best practices, develop partnerships, discuss policy changes on the federal, regional and state level, and network with peers and policy makers.

 Treasurer: Janet Hamer, TD Bank, Central Florida